albbus-stack/t5.rs/README.md

 incremental = false
 ```

-- If you want to use Github Actions to deploy the app you should add the following secrets in the repository settings:
+- If you want to use Github Actions to deploy the app (API, Web & Desktop) you should add the following secrets in the repository settings:

 ```text
 API_URL (for the web app) -> update this after your API deployment